GetMetaMap/metamap-android-sdk/docs/metamap_android_sdk.md

 ---
 title: "Android"
-excerpt: "Add the Mati button to your Android app."
+excerpt: "Add the Metamap button to your Android app."
 slug: "mobile-sdks"
 category: 61141a8437375100442f3d20
 hidden: true